zeek/broker/doc/stores.rst

 The master can choose to keep its data in various backends:

 1. **Memory**.
 This backend uses a hash-table to keep its data in memory.
-It is the fastest of all backends, but offers limited scalability and (currently) does not support persistence.
+It is the fastest of all backends, but offers limited scalability and does not support persistence.

 2. `SQLite <https://www.sqlite.org>`_.
 The SQLite backend stores its data in a SQLite3 format on disk.
-While offering persistence, it does not scale very well.
+While offering persistence, it does not scale well to large volumes.

 3. `RocksDB <http://rocksdb.org>`_.
 This backend relies on an industrial-strength, high-performance database with a variety of tuning